jbaruch/maven2gradle/README.md

 # Important Note

-This repo is obsolete and has been superseded by the [Gradle Build Setup Plugin](http://www.gradle.org/docs/current/userguide/build_setup_plugin.html) instead.
+This repo is obsolete and has been superseded by the [Gradle Build Init Plugin](http://www.gradle.org/docs/current/userguide/build_init_plugin.html) instead.